sf-wdi-19-20/modules/w7_weekend_lab/README.md

   * log out
   * view posts
   * create, update, and destroy *only their own* posts

+Based on these goals, we expect everyone to complete *at least* part 1 of this project.

 1. Readme: the `README.md` file inside your app should list the steps you take to complete the project, including each terminal command you run and each change you make to a file.